Eltonjohn-Oketch/Carrefour-Kenya-marketing-analysis-using-R-prgm-Language/README.md

 # Introduction

-I am a Data analyst at Carrefour Kenya and im currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).
+As a Data analyst at Carrefour Kenya, I am currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).

 ![image](https://user-images.githubusercontent.com/98347891/209405043-9d19a579-e056-41fe-be4b-e9eeaff77e74.png)